berryywise/e-bookmaniac/README.md

 Bookmaniac - a e-book marketplace.

-Proudly build with NodeJS, ExpressJS, MongoDB and EJS.
+Proudly build with NodeJS, ExpressJS, MongoDB and EJS, hosted on Railway.

 The v.2.0 will replace EJS with React to have a full stack MERN app.